 In this story, Pulxaneeks drew a progression that mimicked numerous other cultures.
 When a people feel they don’t have enough, they rise to take it from others.
 This is the origin of war, and from war comes trauma, displacement, and further colonization. _____

-It probably comes ultimately from “upelo-”, a derivative of the Indo-European base “upo-, under (source of Greek hupo, under, Sanskrit “upa”, at, to, and English “up” and “over”), and so its underlying connotation is of “exceeding due limits, extremism.
+It probably comes ultimately from 'upelo-', a derivative of the Indo-European base 'upo-', meaning: under (source of Greek 'hupo', meaning 'under', Sanskrit 'upa', meaning: 'at', or, 'to', and English 'up', and 'over'), and so its underlying connotation is 'exceeding due limits', or, 'extremism'.

-Evil was the trauma that would be unleashed by those who were not able to satiate the seduction for ‘more’, who sought war and displacement on behalf of empire, growth for its own sake.
+Evil was the trauma that would be unleashed by those who were not able to satiate the seduction for ‘more’, who sought war and displacement on behalf of empire, in other words, growth for its own sake.

-A tragic irony then, as it often is, that once the colonizers rolled in, “evil” no longer described the expansionist actions of those very people, but instead became anything that went against the will of their one and only God.
+A tragic irony then, as it often is, is that once the colonizers rolled in, 'evil' no longer described the expansionist actions of those very people, but instead became anything that went against the will of their one and only God.

 As it often goes, in the name of purging the new definition of evil from the world, they covered the tracks of the old understanding, like building a temple to the new god on the rubble of the old.

-By the tip of the sword, then the barrel of the gun, they demanded all infinite players collapse into one finite game.
+By the tip of the sword, then the barrel of the gun, the Europeans demanded that all infinite players collapse into one finite game.

 But thankfully, there is a new hope.

-Perhaps you’ve noticed a recent trend in Hollywood.
-Though the vast majority of the slurry that comes from the big studios continues to fall in the binary-oppositional range, there continues to be a rising crop of big-budget films that shatter the mould.
+TOWARD DE-COLONIZED STORYTELLING Perhaps you’ve noticed a recent trend in Hollywood.
+Though the vast majority of the slurry that comes from the big studios continues to fall in the binary-oppositional range, there continues to be a rising crop of big-budget films that shatter the mold.